goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 A default view for collector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As you have alreay seen in the :ref:`started-getting` chapter, you
+As you have already seen in the :ref:`started-getting` chapter, you
 can create a simple view and register it from ZCML.

 In the ``src/tc/main/views.py`` add a new view like this::